-ERNST JÜNGER (1895-1998) was born in Heidelberg, Germany.
+Ernst Junger was born in Heidelberg in 1895.
 He ran away from school to enlist in the Foreign Legion and in 1914 volunteered to join the German army.
 He fought throughout the war and recorded his experiences in several books, most famously in In Stahlgewittern (Storm of Steel).
 While admired by the Nazis, he remained critical of them and through novels such as On the Marble Cliffs (1939) sought to understand the impasse into which Germany was heading.
 Throughout the Nazi period he was a controversial "inner emigrant," distanced from the regime yet only obliquely in opposition.
 His most famous later books include Heliopolis (1949), The Glass Bees (1957), Eumeswil (1977), Aladdin's Problem (1983), and A Dangerous Encounter (1985).
+He died in 1998.